hps-autopilot/microcontroller/README.md

 * Click [here](https://www.arduino.cc/en/Main/Software) for `Arduino IDE` tutorial.
 * Click [here](https://dev.to/landonp1203/how-to-properly-set-up-git-on-your-computer-33eo) for `git` tutorial.
-å

 After installing, open a destination folder of where you want to store this project.
 Then open terminal and input the following code:
 ```
 git clone https://github.com/hps-autopilot/microcontroller.git
 ```

 When you finished, go to hps_capstone folder, hps_auto_pilot, and open up `hps_auto_pilot.ino` file on Arduino software.

 In this project, we use some additional Arduino Libraries, which have to be installed manually.